iorrah/portfolio-minimalist/README.md

 ### Deployment

-In order to deploy the app into the `gh-pages` branch and push it to our remote git repository (hit enter after `git remote -v` for further references):
+In order to deploy the app into the `master` branch and push it to our remote git repository (hit enter after `git remote -v` for further references):

 ```
 gulp deploy